chinamike65/hugo-tuolesi/content/book3/book3en.md

 In the "Guide to the Bodhisattva's Way of Life", it says:

 186
+>

-If you don't take advantage of this to practice good deeds,
+>If you don't take advantage of this body to practice good deeds,
+>

-you will not be more miscalculated than this,
+>you will not be more mistaken than this,
+>

-and there will be nothing more stupid than this.
+>and there is nothing more stupid than this.
+>

-To have a good body is to fill the human body with freedoms and endowments.
+To have a good body is to have a human body full of freedoms and endowments.

 That is to say, if you don't earnestly perform good deeds after you obtain a precious human life, it will be the most stupid, the greatest mistake, and the biggest loss.

-(4) Compared with being born in the Land of Ultimate Bliss, a person with precious human life can quickly become a Buddha.
+##### (4) Compared with being born in the Land of Ultimate Bliss, a person with precious human life can quickly become a Buddha.

 My great teacher, Gazang Qusong, said: "It is more difficult to obtain a precious human life full of freedom than to be born in the world of Ultimate Bliss.

 In terms of value, obtaining a precious human life full of freedom is far better than being born in the pure land of bliss !”

 Why?
-Because even if you are born in the Land of Ultimate Bliss, becoming a Buddha will still be very difficult and the time still very long.
+Because even if you are born in the Land of Ultimate Bliss, becoming a Buddha will still be very difficult and the time it will take still very long.

-In the Land of Ultimate Bliss, first Amitabha Buddha was the master, and after Amitabha had lived in the world for countless kalpas, Avalokitesvara Bodhisattva became the master of Ultimate Bliss, and then it was Mahasattva Bodhisattva.
+In the Land of Ultimate Bliss, first Amitabha Buddha was the master, and after Amitabha had lived in the world for countless kalpas, Avalokitesvara Bodhisattva became the master of Ultimate Bliss, and then it was the turn of Mahasattva Bodhisattva.

 When Amitabha was the master, some people lived in the Land of Ultimate Bliss and experienced countless kalpas, but failed to become a Buddha; when Avalokitesvara was the master, they went through countless kalpas and still failed to become a Buddha; In the time of the world, after going through countless kalpas, one can become a Buddha.

 187

-Because even though there is no suffering in the Land of Ultimate Bliss, and suffering is unheard of, you are very happy and will not turn back.
+Because even though there is no suffering in the Land of Ultimate Bliss, and suffering is unheard of, you are very happy and will not return.

 But just because there is no suffering, the accumulation of merit will be very slow.

-Despite daily practice, becoming a Buddha is still a very slow and difficult process, so the Bodhisattvas of Ultimate Bliss made a vow: "I want to be born in a Saha world, get a precious human body full of freedom, and become a Buddha quickly."
+Despite daily practice, becoming a Buddha is still a very slow and difficult process, so the Bodhisattvas of Ultimate Bliss made a vow: "I want to be born in a Saha world, get a precious human body full of freedoms, and become a Buddha quickly."

 In the Saha world, after obtaining a precious human body full of freedom, if he is a Vajra disciple with the best foundation, he can become a Buddha in three years, three and a half months; an ordinary person with a lesser foundation can become a Buddha in seven years, or twelve years, or at least become a Buddha in this lifetime.

 A day in the pure land of bliss is equivalent to hundreds of years in our world.
 We can become Buddhas after practicing in the Saha world for more than ten years, which may be equivalent to half a day or an hour or two in the pure land of bliss.
 Therefore, the bodhisattvas of the blissful world all vowed to be born in the Saha world, because the human body is too precious and rare.

-(5) Compared with being born in the Land of Ultimate Bliss, a human body full of freedom is very, very precious.
+##### (5) Compared with being born in the Land of Ultimate Bliss, a human body full of freedom is very, very precious.

 Why?
 One of the reasons is that after learning Buddhism in this human body, the merits arising from the purity of the precepts are very fast, and the blessings obtained are also great.